inspec/inspec/docs/resources.rst

 port
 =====================================================
-Use the ``port`` InSpec audit resource to test basic port properties, such as port, process, if it's listening.
+Use the ``port`` |inspec resource| to test basic port properties, such as port, process, if it's listening.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``port`` InSpec audit resource block declares a port, and then depending on what needs to be tested, a process, protocol, process identifier, and its state (is it listening?):
+A ``port`` |inspec resource| block declares a port, and then depending on what needs to be tested, a process, protocol, process identifier, and its state (is it listening?):

 .. code-block:: ruby